 Snorkel gear is included with the tour price, and guides provide information and instructions in English and Spanish.

 The tour was both over water (by boat) and overland (via some excellent hiking).

 At the Charles Darwin Research Station, you’ll get the chance to learn a bit about the local species that live on the Galapagos Islands.

 You’ll catch glimpses of giant tortoises, baby tortoises, and marine iguanas.
-The center also provides a wealth of interesting information about their tortoise breeding program.
+The center also provides a wealth of interesting information about its tortoise breeding program.

 9. Walk to Tortuga Bay

-Located about two and a half kilometers from Santa Cruz’s main village, Puerto Ayora, the bay offers some beautiful beach and a more protected stretch of sand that’s great for swimming.
+Located about two and a half kilometers from Santa Cruz’s main village, Puerto Ayora, the bay offers some beautiful beaches and a more protected stretch of sand that’s great for swimming.

-Though the bay isn’t regularly serviced by tour groups, there is a clearly defined trail that marks the route from Ayora.
+Though tour groups don’t regularly service the bay, there is a clearly defined trail that marks the route from Ayora.